 A Walk Through the Registration Process

-There are four options to chose from on the Home page.
+There are four options to choose from on the Home page.
 (The group option is not visible in the photo above).
 The bullets below explain each option.

 - If you are an infrequent traveler it may be best to enroll in a single trip by clicking the “TRAVELING?
 Enroll a trip” option.